 Lastly, you can try using a light-colored or reflective mulch around your vegetable garden.
 The bright material (usually silver or white) can confuse flying thrips and help prevent them from landing on your plants.
 There are plastic “mulches,” or you can use a brightly colored natural mulch, such as straw.

-I hope this article has helped you with controlling thrips on your plants.
+I hope this article has helped you with controlling thrips on your peppers and other plants.
 No pest outbreak is fun, but understanding the best course of action is an important skill to learn.
 Never panic, and learn to prevent it next time!